 The campus area code is 914 and first three digits of on-campus numbers are 251.
 To make an on-campus call, dial the last four digits of the telephone number.
 To call off-campus, dial “9” first.

 Purchase College email accounts are automatically created for new faculty and staff after their information is entered into the Banner system.
 Normally, that happens when the Personnel Action Form (PAF)—the document authorizing their appointment at Purchase College—has been completed and signed by the president.
 (For volunteers, Research Foundation, Purchase College Association, and other non–New York State employees, a supervisor in the sponsoring office must create a Personnel Data Sheet or P-Dash form for the individual.
 The P-Dash form appears on the HRETS main menu.)

 To activate your email account:

 Your Purchase College email account is (a) used for official communications to and from the college and students and (b) provides access to:

-You can use your Purchase email account from any computer with an Internet connection and a standard Web browser (Internet Explorer, Firefox, Safari, etc.) by going to my.purchase.edu and following the “Email” link in the top menu.
-You can also access your account via the “Email” link at the bottom of the public Purchase College website, www.purchase.edu.
+You can use your Purchase email account from any computer with an internet connection and a standard web browser (Internet Explorer, Firefox, Safari, etc.) by going to “Email” under “Quick Links” on my.purchase.edu.
+You can also access your account via the “Email” link at the bottom of the Purchase College home page, www.purchase.edu.
 From your campus desktop, you will be provided with Microsoft Outlook, a full-featured mail-calendar-task application that is part of the Microsoft Office suite.
 After you have activated your account, you will be notified by CTS via email when it is time to change your password (required every 90 days for security purposes).

 Email distribution lists: